RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 This is something I learned while writing this post...
 Taking screenshots is a terrible experience.
 The best application I found was [ShareX](https://getsharex.com/), and it exposes one of the nastier things about Windows: windows.

 If I want to take a screenshot of what looks like a window, sometimes it's not even possible.
-Microsoft's own explore isn't just 'a window', it's a bunch of windows stacked on each other.
+Microsoft's own explorer isn't just 'a window', it's a bunch of windows stacked on each other.
 Yes, this is due to how Windows defines programmatic "windows", but as an end-user it's frustrating.

 Why do I even need to install a program to take screenshots anyway?
 Or to take video?